aachouche-24/DES-Image-Enc-Dec-Attack/README.md

 ## Overview

-The DES Image Encryption application enables users to encrypt PNG files using the Data Encryption Standard (DES) algorithm.
+The DES Image Encryption application enables users to encrypt image files using the Data Encryption Standard (DES) algorithm.
 This tool supports five different encryption modes: ECB, CBC, CFB, OFB, and CTR.
 The DES algorithm, as implemented in this project, follows the detailed guidelines provided in [The DES Algorithm Illustrated](https://page.math.tu-berlin.de/~kant/teaching/hess/krypto-ws2006/des.htm) by J. Orlin Grabbe.
 To use, first create and spin up a [virtual environment](https://docs.python.org/3/library/venv.html) and then run the following command:

 ## Features